The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is now open source.

 General Dynamics C4 Systems and NICTA are pleased to announce the open sourcing of seL4, the world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement.
 It is still the world's most highly-assured OS.

 It includes all of the kernel's source code, all the proofs, plus other code and proofs useful for building highly trustworthy systems.
-All is under standard open-source licensing terms — either GPL version 2, or the 2-clause BSD licence.
+All is under standard open-source licensing terms — either GPL version 2 (kernel), or the 2-clause BSD licence (most tools and libraries).

 Check our FAQ.